YMMV: Last Window

 - Crowning Music of Awesome: Belief, which is composed by Tony in-game, is very touching and uplifting.
 Tony's theme Shadowy Men is also very catchy and hard to get out of your head.

 - Ho Yay: Kyle and Tony.
 You can even make Kyle tell Tony it feels like a betrayal when the latter goes out with Betty on Christmas Eve.

-- Nightmare Fuel: The 4th floor hallway certainly qualifies, with its music and the feeling that someone is following you.
+- Nightmare Fuel: The 4th floor hallway certainly qualifies, with its music and the feeling that someone is following you, especially when the lights go out in the later chapters.
 Made even worse by the fact that you can get stuck in there, leading to a Game Over.

 - Dylan's Death Glare when Kyle is examining Marie's ring with the former's magnifying glass.
 If you hadn't gotten the feeling that something is horribly wrong with him before, you WILL by this point.

 - Will White has an utterly unnerving talksprite that you only see ONCE in the whole game where he gives a much too wide smile and admits it's much funner to watch Kyle do all the dirty work of solving the murder for him.

 - Stoic Woobie: Kyle and Marie.

 - Tear Jerker: Kyle's "confrontation" with Sidney has only one question.
 "Do you still love your wife?"